 The fields on an action block can hold text, numbers, boolean conditions, and defined outcomes as part of their sequential flow.

-If you have a block that is incomplete or invalid, it displays as red, indicating the action can't be performed.
 In this example, the field on the Button trigger action shows 'No buttons' because there is no button on the worksheet for it to reference.

 Removing an action block

-To remove an action block simply drag it back to the toolbar, or select it and press Delete.
-To keep it on the side for use, drag it slightly away from the middle where you're building your action.
+To keep an action block on the side, drag it slightly away from the middle where you're building your action.

 Events